solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     cd "MODEL_FOLDER_PATH"
     ```

-8. Upload the storeroom model using the CLI with the following command (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name):
+8. Upload the storeroom model using the CLI with the following command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt model create -n ADT_INSTANCE_NAME --models storeroom.json
+    az dt model create -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME --models storeroom.json
     ```

     After a few seconds, you should see output similar to the following:

     ![Output from a console window is displayed showing a JSON definition of the storeroom model that was added to the Azure Digital Twins instance](media/cli_addmodel_output.png "CLI console output")

-9. Verify that your model was uploaded successfully by executing the following command that lists registered models with your Azure Digital Twins instance (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name):
+9. Verify that your model was uploaded successfully by executing the following command that lists registered models with your Azure Digital Twins instance (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt model list -n ADT_INSTANCE_NAME
+    az dt model list -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME
     ```

 10. Keep this CLI command window open for additional tasks later on in this lab.